ongov/Digital-Service-Standard/README.md

 ## 2. Establish the right team

-Put a sustained multidisciplinary team in place that can design, build and continuously improve the digital service, led by a skilled product manager who is empowered to make decisions.
+Put in place a sustainable multidisciplinary team who can design, build and continuously improve the digital service or product led by a skilled product manager who is empowered to make decisions.

-Product managers set the strategy for and define features of a service.
-They are responsible for the service on an ongoing basis, until it is decommissioned.
-It’s not the same role as a project manager.
+**Product managers** set the strategy for and define features of a digital product.
+They are responsible on an ongoing basis and until a service or product is decommissioned.

+**It’s not the same role as a project manager** who is focused on the delivery of a temporary, less iterative process and project.

-A product is anything created for a defined group of users.
-In this standard, product refers to any online information or transactional service used by the people of Ontario.
+A digital service or product is anything created for a defined group of users.
+In this standard, product refers to any online information or transactional part of a service used by people in Ontario.

 ### Why it matters

-It’s important to have a strong multidisciplinary team in place, led by one person who is accountable and has the authority to make decisions based on the outcomes of research, testing and prototypes<sup id="a1">[1](#f1)</sup>.
+It’s important to have a strong multidisciplinary team in place led by one person who is accountable and has the authority to make decisions based on the outcomes of research and testing.

-The team’s skills and focus need to evolve as the service is designed and developed.
-The team also needs to adapt its structure based on the needs of the service and the phase of work.
+The team’s skills and focus need to evolve as the service or product is designed and developed.
+The team also needs to adapt its structure based on service or product needs and the phases of work.

 To be successful, build a team with:

 * a broad mix of skills and roles from the start
-* quick decision-making processes and the ability to change and adapt as the service evolves
+* quick decision-making processes and the ability to change and adapt
-* the resources and ability to deliver the product
+* the ability to deliver and the resources needed, including senior or executive support

 ### How to meet this standard

 At a minimum:

-* build a multidisciplinary team with expertise in agile digital service delivery<sup id="a2">[2](#f2)</sup>, technical, user experience and policy skills
 * work collaboratively
-* embed expertise from other business areas and ministries (e.g. finance, legal, policy, correspondence) to achieve desired outcomes
-* have a manager with the ability to make day-to-day decisions on behalf of users
-* dedicate one user researcher on the project for at least 3 days each week
 * identify gaps in the team and fill them
 * transfer knowledge and skills to others
+* dedicate one user researcher to the service/product
+* build a team with expertise in agile, lean and digital service delivery, technical, user experience and policy skills
+* embed expertise from other business areas and ministries, for example, finance, legal, policy, correspondence, to achieve desired outcomes
+* have a product manager with the ability to make day-to-day decisions to improve the service
-* continue to improve the service after it’s gone live
+* continue to improve the service or product after it’s gone live
-* involve the maintenance team for the service early on in the project
+* involve the maintenance team for the service or product in the early design phases
+* make sure the team has senior and executive sponsorship to support their decisions, goals and vision for the service or product

 ## 3. Be consistent